 112 Otis St. Walla Walla, WA 99362

 Established in 1986, the Asian Studies House (ASH) has six bedrooms and comfortably houses an average of six residents and one Resident Assistant.
-In addition to the student residents, a native scholar also resides in the Asian Studies House.
-This student is a resident of China and spends the full academic year working through the Chinese department to promote and assist students in the learning of the Chinese language.
-This house focuses on Asian oriented interests.
+In addition to the student residents, a language assistant also resides in the Asian Studies House.
+The language assistant is a resident of China and spends the full academic year working through the Chinese department to promote and assist students in the learning of the Chinese language.
+This house focuses on Asian-oriented interests.
 Traditional events that take place here include Mahjong and the Chinese New Year celebration.

 The Asian Studies House is affiliated with the Chinese and Asian Studies departments and is assigned an adviser from the Chinese department.
 At least once in the semester, the house adviser is invited over for dinner to discuss the programs that the Asian Studies House residents are planning for the semester.

 Residents of the Asian Studies House are responsible for completing weekly chores, having active involvement within the house and the Interest House Community, and promoting house sponsored events and activities.